MicrosoftDocs/msteams-docs/msteams-platform/graph-api/proactive-bots-and-messages/graph-proactive-bots-and-messages.md

 ### ✔ Send proactive messages

-Once your bot has been added for a user or team and has acquired the necessary user information, it can begin to [send proactive messages](/azure/bot-service/bot-builder-howto-proactive-message?view=azure-bot-service-4.0&tabs=csharp&preserve-view=true).
+After your bot has been added for a user or team, and has acquired the necessary user information, it can begin to [send proactive messages](/azure/bot-service/bot-builder-howto-proactive-message?view=azure-bot-service-4.0&tabs=csharp&preserve-view=true).

 ## Related topic for Teams administrators
 >